-Traditionally Lohri is celebrated as a festival acknowledging the arrival of a son, however the emergence of this festival as the ‘son festival’ as it were, is not necessarily true in history.
-Academic Navtej K. Purewal, author of Son Preference: Sex Selection, Gender and Culture in South Asia, argues that if we pay attention to the Punjabi folk songs about Lohri one can not help but notice the celebration of Punjab’s daughters in them.
+Traditionally, Lohri is celebrated as a festival acknowledging the arrival of a son.
+However the emergence of this festival as the ‘son festival’ as it were, is not necessarily true in history.
+Academic Navtej K. Purewal, author of Son Preference: Sex Selection, Gender and Culture in South Asia argues that if we pay attention to the Panjabi folk songs about Lohri, one can not help but notice the celebration of Panjab’s daughters in them.

 ‘Lohri as a festival has come out of a merging of a hegemonic culture of son valuation with a deification of this.
 (83, Purewal, 2010).

-Lohri itself marks the end of winter (Poh) and celebrates the beginning of pre-spring (Magh) in the Punjabi calendar.
-It is a popular festival that is observed by (predominantly) Sikh and Hindu Punjabi’s in India and also around the world.
-Punjabis take part in the festivities every year on the 13th of January.
-Traditionally, Punjabis cook up a dish called saag and makhi dhi roti and gift monkey nuts, jaggery, sesame seeds and rehria to their family and friends, wishing them good fortune and happiness.
+Lohri itself marks the end of winter (Poh) and celebrates the beginning of pre-spring (Magh) in the Panjabi calendar.
+It is a popular festival that is observed by (predominantly) Sikh and Hindu Panjabi’s in India and the diaspora.
+Panjabis take part in the festivities every year on the 13th of January.
+Traditionally, Panjabis cook up a dish called saag and makhi dhi roti and gift monkey nuts, jaggery, sesame seeds and rehria to their family and friends, wishing them good fortune and happiness.
 Girls and daughters are also gifted money from their elders as it is seen as a blessing to do so; but young girls and women are important to this festival in other ways.

-Whilst there has been more than one explanation as to why Lohri is celebrated, the principal belief behind Lohri lies in the tales recounted in folklore around Dulla Bhatti.
-Dulla Bhatti was born in the mid-sixteenth century hailing from a Muslim Rajput family in pind (meaning village) Bhutti in Punjab.
-Dulla Bhatti was considered to be a hero by Punjabi Muslim, Hindus and Sikhs for famously rebelling against the tyranny of the Mughal Emperor Akbar.
-According to Punjabi traditions, Dulla Bhatti rescued two Hindu sisters Sundri and Mundri from the emperor who wished to keep them in a separate part of his household reserved for his concubines and female servants – in former times this was known as a harem.
+Whilst there has been more than one explanation as to why Lohri is celebrated, the principal belief behind the festival lies in the tales recounted in folklore around Dulla Bhatti.
+Dulla Bhatti was born in the mid-sixteenth century hailing from a Muslim Rajput family in pind (meaning village) Bhatti in Panjab.
+Folklore tells us that Dulla Bhatti was a landlord considered a hero by Panjabi Muslim, Hindus and Sikhs for famously rebelling against the tyranny of the Mughal Emperor Akbar.
+According to Panjabi traditions, Dulla Bhatti rescued two Hindu sisters Sundri and Mundri from the emperor who wished to keep them in a separate part of his household reserved for his concubines and female servants – in former times this was known as a harem.

 According to academic Navtej Purewal, post 2006, Lohri saw a significant shift in the way in which it was being celebrated because of the re-interpretation of Lohri itself.
 Purewal goes on to argue that one must look to the origins of why Lohri was celebrated and the many interpretations of the festival that followed before it became associated with the custom of celebrating the birth of a boy.

 What is interesting to see is how the festival became known for celebrating the birth of a son and not a daughter.
 Lohri actually evolved into a festival about sons over time.
-With patriarchal and misogynistic values dominating 16th century India, society would have struggled with associating the traditions and customs of Lohri to the female sex, let alone allowing it to evolve into a celebration of girls or worse, even both sexes, hereby permitting gender equality!
+With patriarchal and misogynistic values dominating 16th century India, society would have struggled with associating the traditions and customs of Lohri to the female sex, let alone allowing it to evolve into a celebration of girls or worse, even both sexes thus hereby permitting gender equality.

 Another such story about Lohri that is popularly circulated, carrying with it themes of feminism, is that of two sisters named Lohri and Holika who were hurt in the Holi (a hindu festival celebrating the arrival of spring) fire.
 Holika died and Lohri survived.
 If this is one such belief to abide by, then the festival of Lohri itself is named after a woman, nevertheless this story is seldom shared.
 Another story suggests that Loi was the name of Sant Kabir’s wife (a respected Indian saint) and that the name Lohri was derived from her name (261, Singh,2009).